MAHDI-Imen/M-M/logs.md

 Notes:
 Data will be loaded in memory all at once because it's not that big

+#### Friday
+- [x] Add validation loss to training loop
+- [x] Add save model checkpoints
+- [x] Calculate Dice-coeff
+- [ ] Rewrite training section and results visualiation as seperate modules for easier manipulation
+- [x] Visualize results on a subject from each vendor from test set
+- [ ] Rewrite the subject prediction per vendor section as a module

+Notes
+* Overfitting on training data

 #### To do
 - [ ] Read Unet paper